SMART Client Testimonial – Brenda Freeman

 Commercial property insurance can help your business recover after a destructive event.
 Disasters can strike with little or no warning, leaving commercial buildings devastated.
 Within a matter of minutes, the business property you lease, or have worked so hard to call your own, could be severely damaged from heavy winds, electrical damage, storms, or fire.

-Construction costs are escalating due to the global demands of materials and workforce.
+Construction costs & office building insurance rates are escalating due to the global demands of materials and workforce.
 The cost to rebuild may be significantly higher today than just a year ago.
 Additionally, many commercial property owners have cutting-edge and expensive equipment and supplies at risk.

 Commercial property insurance is called business property or commercial building insurance.
 A sufficient policy offers coverage that protects business owners from damage or loss of essential business equipment, as well as damage to the commercial building.
 This coverage helps protect the business from significant loss due to a weather disaster, fire, or theft.